 The use of products we sell may result in a variety of serious complications, including damage to the heart, internal bleeding, death or other adverse events, potentially leading to product liability claims.
 Serious complications, including death, are commonly encountered in connection with the surgical treatment of Afib.
 If products we sell are defectively designed, manufactured or labeled, contain inadequate warnings, contain defective components or are misused, we may become subject to litigation by our customers or their patients.
-We carry product liability insurance that is limited in scope and amount and may not be adequate to fully protect us against product liability claims.
+We carry product liability claims.
 We could be required to pay damages that exceed our insurance coverage.
-Any product liability claim, with or without merit, could result in an increase in our product liability claim, even a meritless or unsuccessful one, would be time-consuming and expensive to defend and could result in the diversion of our management's attention from our business and result in adverse publicity, withdrawal of clinical trial participants, injury to our reputation and loss of revenue.
+Any product liability claim, with or without merit, could result in an increase in our product insurance rates or our inability to secure coverage on reasonable terms, if at all.
+Even in the absence of a claim, our insurance rates may rise in the future.
+Any product liability claim, even a meritless or unsuccessful one, would be time-consuming and expensive to defend and could result in the diversion of our management's attention from our business and result in adverse publicity, withdrawal of clinical trial participants, injury to our reputation and loss of revenue.
 Any of these events could negatively affect our earnings and financial condition.